cirosantilli/db/mysql.md

     2
     2

 If not used, the orders are unspecified.
 Almost all `SELECT` statements done in practice will have specified order.

-###limit
+### LIMIT

 Limit the number of outputs.